v2sCollections/Constellation/README.md

 - Reduced the sound of footsteps.
 - Increased the travel distance of the horizontal boost.
 - You can now tweak how fast you can climb on ladders and other objects (mantle) to your preference.
-- You can now Tactical Sprint similar to Call of Duty.
+- You can now use Tactical Sprint similar to Call of Duty.
 - You can now disable aim assist on a controller.
 - You can now convert 10 Essence to Power or Power Ranks using a hotkey.
-(Hotkey)Numpad9
+(Hotkey) Numpad9
+- You can now set Gameplay Options that grant you bonus XP and bonus Skill Points per level.
+- You can now set a cap on player-level progression using the gameplay options menu.

 ### [Followers](https://)